hajimen/cef-capi-py/ReadMe.md

 ## Integrating to your product

 Use wheel.
 It contains CEF runtime, of course.
+You can find it in [PyPI](https://pypi.org/project/cef-capi-py/).

 The version of wheel is CEF runtime's.